René II de Lorraine, Marquis d'Elbeuf: Childhood

 René was born at Joinville, Haute-Marne in 1536, the sixth son of Claude, Duke of Guise and Antoinette de Bourbon.
 Only fourteen years old at the death of his father in 1550.
 It was agreed that like Claude, Duke of Aumale he would be established as a Norman lord, receiving the inheritance of the barony of Elbeuf.
 For now he was too young to rule it and it set aside for him, while he stayed at Joinville under the wardship of his mother.
 Antoinette would administer his estates during his youth, and further prosecute the struggle in the Parlement of Paris for the elevation of the barony of Elbeuf into a marquisate.

-As Elbeuf's tutor she selected Charles des Boves to replace the recently deceased Etienne de Morainville, who was reputated to have provided his charge with a 'good and wise education'.
+As Elbeuf's tutor she selected Charles des Boves to replace the recently deceased Etienne de Morainville, who was reputed to have provided his charge with a 'good and wise education'.

 In return for the privileges he acquired, it was expected that he would be deferential to his older brothers and mother.
 He allowed his mother to pick the members of his household, meanwhile his gendarmerie company was to be selected by his brothers.
 He was a patron of the arts, particularly of the composer Pierre Clereau of Lorraine.
 The poet Remy Belleau followed Elbeuf on his campaign into Italy in 1557, and he became the man's patron over the next several years until Belleau's conversion to Protestantism in 1560.

 Marriage and children

 He married Louise de Rieux (1531 – c.
 1570) on 3 February 1555.
 This marriage was considered very impressive for a sixth son, as she was an heiress to a considerable estate.
-Henri II felt it was improper for a woman of her status to marry a baron, and as such raised the barony of Elbeuf to a marquisate.
+Henry II felt it was improper for a woman of her status to marry a baron, and as such raised the barony of Elbeuf to a marquisate.
 As part of the dowry, Louise brought parts of the County of Harcourt making him a powerful Norman magnate.